RonakReyhani/MusicalJoyBells/src/ReadMe.md

-## Home Security Hacks: Mixing The Right Ingredients On AWS For A Fun Christmas
+## Home Security Hacks: Mixing The Right Ingredients On AWS For A Musical Christmas Joy

 In the world of GenAI applications, we often overlook the amazing tools provided by cloud service providers like AWS for exploring Machine Learning.